naveedamir484/GcodeGen/README.md

 # Gcode Generator Software (Version 1.0)

 I Fabricated a CNC machine as my final year project.
-Software part was so hectic, I gotta convert image into g-code using INKSCAPE software and then i used to select the gcode file  to visualise with another software and then  afer this I had to again open another software GCODE_SENDER  to send the  gcode file to microcntroller.
+Software part was so hectic, I gotta convert image into g-code using INKSCAPE software and then I used to select the gcode file  to visualise with a software and then  after this again I had to open another software GCODE_SENDER  to send the  gcode file to microcntroller.
 So being a developer I came up with this idea, why not to create a software which has all these functionality into one.